 The nature and scale of any contribution sought for this purpose will be related to the development proposed and its potential impact upon the surrounding area.
-It is important to consider the following in relation to Developer Contributions (as set out in the Community Infrastructure Levey Regulations 2010 as amended, regulations 122 and 123):
+It is important to consider the following in relation to Developer Contributions (as set out in the Community Infrastructure Levy Regulations 2010 as amended, regulations 122 and 123):

-- Developer contributions need to be necessary to make the development acceptable in planning terms, directly related to the development and be fairly and reasonably related in scale and kind to the development. - The combined total impact of contributions should not threaten the viability of the scheme. - There are pooling restrictions on S106 contributions whereby only five contributions can be sought towards generic types of infrastructure.
+- Developer contributions must be necessary to make the development acceptable in planning terms, be directly related to the development, and be fairly and reasonably related in scale and kind to the development. - The combined total impact of contributions should not threaten the viability of the scheme. - There are pooling restrictions on S106 contributions, whereby only five contributions can be sought towards generic types of infrastructure.

-The Authority will seek contributions towards transport, police and fire service provision, education facilities, libraries and social service provision where appropriate, utilising using Planning Obligations standards prepared by Norfolk and Suffolk County Councils.
+The Authority will seek contributions towards transport, police and fire service provision, education facilities, libraries and social service provision where appropriate, using Planning Obligations standards prepared by Norfolk and Suffolk County Councils.
 The Authority will also apply the standards and thresholds adopted by the relevant constituent District Council to calculate the contributions to be sought.
-Contributions to affordable housing will be sought in accordance with the approach set out in policy PUBDM33 and Open Space as per policy POODM6PUBDM6.
+Contributions to affordable housing will be sought in accordance with the approach set out in policy PUBDM33 on affordable housing and policy PUBDM6 on open space.

-In relation to the protection of the waterways and navigation, contributions will be sought from development, where appropriate 96, towards dredging.
+In relation to the protection of the waterways and navigation, contributions will be sought from development, where appropriate104, towards dredging.
 The dredging and proper disposal of sediment from the bed of the rivers and broads is the largest cost in the maintenance of the navigation area.
-The required level of contribution will be calculated on a site-by-site basis using the Authority's latest available dredging costings and to reflectreflecting site specific characteristics such as quantity, contamination and ease of disposal.
-Additionally, the Authority will seek an administrative contribution to cover the cost of arranging and monitoring developer obligations.
+The required level of contribution will be calculated on a site-by-site basis, using the Authority's latest available dredging costings and reflecting site specific characteristics such as quantity, contamination and ease of disposal.
+The Authority will seek an administrative contribution to cover the cost of arranging and monitoring developer obligations.

 Any financial contributions resulting from planning obligations will be held by the Authority until agreement is reached with the providing body for the relevant facilities to be provided.
-In the event that agreement is not reached or the infrastructure is not constructed, those moneys monies will be returned to the developer after a period of 10 years.
-Maintenance sums will be sought for the first ten 10 years of the life of a facility where relevant (15 years for highways maintenance in relation to bridges or other highway structures, for lifetime replacement - 120 years).
+If agreement is not reached or the infrastructure is not constructed, those monies will be returned to the developer after a period of 10 years.
+Maintenance sums will be sought for the first 10 years of the life of a facility where relevant (15 years for highways maintenance in relation to bridges or other highway structures, 120 years for lifetime replacement).